National Socialist Party (Romania): Berlin contacts and expansion

 The PNSR organized Romanian sections in other areas of the country—including Oltenia, where the PNSR called on the landowner Theo Martinescu-Asău.
 The latter had previously led a League of Conscious Youth (Liga Tineretului Conștient), and, alongside Iron Guard leaders, had been investigated by the authorities for his alleged involvement in Gheorghe Beza's attempt to assassinate Constantin Angelescu.
 Another powerful wing was in Bessarabia and the Budjak, which housed the Russian émigré and Bessarabian German communities.
 The Chișinău congress failed to recruit from the Iron Guard, but cemented PNSR affiliations from ethnic minority groups: Vasile Leidenius represented Bessarabian Russians (whom the PNSR pledged to help in their fight "against the Soviet regime and ideology"), and Arthur Fink the Germans.
 In that region, the PNSR put out German-language manifestos; this campaign allegedly involved the German citizen Schroeder, who was managing the Tighina electric plant.
-Prominent Bessarabian members included Cecan (the regional honorary president), lawyer Mihai Ioan Georgescu Zinca, and German community leader Hans Enlesn.
+Prominent Bessarabian members included Cecan (the regional honorary president), Georgescu Zinca, and German community leader Hans Enlesn.
 Two local Russian-language newspapers affiliated with the cause: Cecan's Telegraf ("The Telegraph") and Leidenius' Voskresenie ("Resurrection").

 In neighboring Bukovina, the PNSR chapter, which put out Svastica Bucovinei ("Bukovina's Swastika"), was led by Cicerone Manole and Captain Runtz.
 Also in Bukovina, the PNSR advertised its sympathy for the Ukrainian minority and the Ukrainian people at large.
 Crez Nou denounced the Holodomor as a "diabolical" and "Judeo-Russian" conspiracy, concluding that: "our superior national interest dictates that we should assist in the liberation of the Ukrainian people."
 Many members of the Ukrainian National Party joined the local Nazi movement, believing that Germany would support an independent "Greater Ukraine".
 They did not affiliate with the PNSR sections, but rather directly with the Fabritius faction.

 Tătărescu ultimately went on a diplomatic tour of Nazi Germany, which included being interviewed by the Völkischer Beobachter and visiting Sonnenburg concentration camp.
 The encounter with Hitler took place in Berlin on September 15, 1933.
 Tătărescu informed Hitler about the activities of the PNSR and discussed with other NSDAP officials methods of antisemitic action.
 The meeting was also encouraged by the Romanian Minister Foreign Affairs, Nicolae Titulescu.
 At the time, the latter was trying to move Romania away from its alliance with France and the Little Entente, but asked Hitler to provide Romania with guarantees; Hitler refused to present any, identifying Titulescu as on obstacle of German re-armament.
 While in Germany, Tătărescu also spoke for Breslau Radio, describing his meeting with Hitler in enthusiastic terms.
 The broadcast was covered at home by the PNȚ's center-left daily, Dreptatea, which described the PNSR fan base as "people of no consequence and no social use, no precise ethnicity, no honest employment, and in general nobodies with no sort of training".
 The paper also called Tătărescu a "gadabout", and insisted that "our salvation can only be found at home, not in Rome, Berlin, or Nanking".